 I thought of Gary Spinell’s book “It Was You All Along.”
 (A great read, by the way.”
 I couldn’t get the title out of my mind for the rest of the day.
 It was me!
 I messed up my own blog inadvertently while I was trying to make it better.
 But I didn’t know it was me and it caused my son to work half a day to solve a problem I caused in a few seconds.
 I didn’t even remember doing it until he told me what caused the blog to be stuck

 Me.
 It was me.

 Aren’t we the ones who usually set ourselves up for our own mishaps?
 We forget to call.
-We procrastinate.
-We do things we aren’t skilled to do but don’t want to wait for help.
+Or we procrastinate.
+Sometimes we do things we aren’t skilled to do but don’t want to wait for help.
 We over-schedule and then have to rush to get finished or cut corners or drive too fast.
 And sometimes we get impatient with those around us who can’t quickly “un-do” the mess we made.
+Sometimes it’s hard for us to take responsibility for the mess we caused and we make excuses or blame someone else.
 We humans are wonderfully complex and sometimes proud creatures who don’t always want to admit that “we did it.”

 I thank my son for fixing this blog and gently and humorously reminding me that “It was me all along.”

 Irene Conlan, MSN, PhD is the owner and publisher of The Self Improvement Blog and former broadcaster of The Self Improvement Radio Show.